poke1024/vectorian/mkdocs/docs/embeddings.md

 Note that the term *embedding* in this whole section always refers to *token embeddings*.
-Document or sentence embeddings are not handled via the `Embedding` class in the Vectorian.
+Document or sentence embeddings are not handled via the `TokenEmbedding` class in the Vectorian.
 In order to use the latter, use a `SpanEncoderSim` together with an `Index`, see the sections on [Span Similarity](sim_span.md) and [Index](vec_index.md).